Sachith Pathirana

-Sachith Shanaka Pathirana (born 21 March 1989), is a former Sri Lankan cricketer, who played for the national team and domestically in first-class, List A and Twenty20 matches.
+Sachith Shanaka Pathirana (born 21 March 1989) is a Sri Lankan former cricketer, who played for the national team and domestically in first-class, List A and Twenty20 matches.
 Pathirana was a bowling all-rounder who bowled slow left-arm orthodox spin and left handed lower-middle order batsman.
 Presently he serves as the spin bowling coach of the Sri Lanka Under-19 cricket team.

 Early life

 Pathirana grew up in Kandy and attended Trinity College where he captained the school's first XI.

 Youth and domestic career

 Pathirana played in Sri Lanka's 2006 ICC Under-19 Cricket World Cup team.
 He captained the Sri Lanka U-19 side aged just 17 in an ODI Triangular Series against England and Malaysia in 2007.
 At the 2008 ICC Under-19 Cricket World Cup he excelled by scoring 231 runs and claiming 10 wickets.

 Pathirana is the leading wicket-taker for Sri Lanka in U19 ODIs with a total of 64 wickets in 23 matches.

 He began his first class career at Colombo Cricket Club in 2008, moving to Ragama Cricket Club, before changing over to Chilaw Marians in 2012.

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Kandy's squad the 2018 SLC T20 League.
 He was the leading wicket-taker for Badureliya Sports Club in the 2018–19 Premier League Tournament, with 24 dismissals in nine matches.